maheshmantra/FriendBookApi/README.md

 1. Token Based Authentication using ASP.NET Web API 2, Owin, and Identity.
 2. The API supports CORS and accepts HTTP calls from any origin.
 3. With the evolution of front-end frameworks and the huge change on how we build web applications nowadays the preferred approach         to authenticate users is to use signed token as this token is sent to the server with each request.
-4. We integrated swagger to test the API calls.
+4. Integrated Swagger to test the API calls.

 CRUD API - Functionality